int-brain-lab/ibllib/docs/04_reference.md

 Sometimes you will want to provide metadata on the columns or rows of a data file.
 For example, clusters.ccf_location.tsv could be a 4-column tab-delimited text file in which the first 3 columns contain xyz coordinates of a cluster and the 4th contains its inferred brain location as text.
 In this case, an additional JSON file clusters.ccf_location.metadata.json can provide information about the columns and rows.
 The metadata file can contain anything, but if it has a top-level key "columns", that should be an array of size the number of columns, and if it has a top-level key "rows" that should be an array of size the number of rows.
 If the entries in the columns and rows arrays have a key "name" that defines a name for the column or row; a key "unit" defines a unit of measurement.
 You can add anything else you want.

 Note that in ALF you should not have generally two data files with the same object and attribute: if you have tones.frequencies.npy, you can't also  have tones.frequencies.tsv.
 Metadata files are an exception to this: if you have tones.frequencies.npy, you can also have tones.frequencies.metadata.json.

+### Versioning and subcollections
+Versioning and subcollections are achieved with subdirectories.
+If your main ALF directory contains a subfolder `v1`, any files in there are assumed to be version `v1`.
+The root directory is assumed to contain the most recent files.

+Subcollections are also achieved with subdirectories: a subfolder `probe00` of the main ALF directory contains the files specific to probe 0; you can also have a subcollection within a version such as `v1/probe00`.